 People have complex preferences.
 Rank and Add converts them to representation.

 People don’t just have ONE favorite restaurant and hate the rest or believe ONE baseball player is the best and all the others are equal.
 In real life, people’s priorities are ordered.
-That’s why the MLB uses a ranking method to determine its Most Valuable Player.
-It’s the reason why groups decide where to eat based on broad acceptance, not necessarily through a majority rules vote.
+That’s why the Baseball Writers Association uses a ranking method to determine the Most Valuable Player.
+It’s the reason why groups should decide where to eat based on broad acceptance, not necessarily through a majority rules vote.